discord-net/Discord.Net/docs/guides/getting_started/installing.md

 for .NET Standard 1.1.
 If your application will be targeting .NET Standard 1.1, please see the [additional steps].

-Since Discord.Net is built on the .NET Standard, it is also recommended to create applications using [.NET Core], though not required.
-When using .NET Framework, it is suggested to target `.NET Framework 4.6.1` or higher.
+Since Discord.Net is built on the .NET Standard, we recommend you creating applications using [.NET Core].
+When using .NET Framework, you should target `.NET Framework 4.6.1` or higher.

 [.NET Standard]: https://docs.microsoft.com/en-us/dotnet/articles/standard/library
 [.NET Core]: https://docs.microsoft.com/en-us/dotnet/articles/core/